Skip to main content

 -- Scope the underlying RFC reads to one object (faster on large landscapes)

-sap_bics_lineage_trace() walks the graph forward from a specific source object/field — perfect for "if I change this ERP table, what downstream BW objects break?".
-The result includes a hop column and a path column (the chain of objects walked) so users can see the full downstream blast radius.
+sap_bics_lineage_trace() walks the graph forward from a specific source object/field — perfect for "if I change this object, what downstream BW objects break?".
+The result includes a hop column and a path column (the chain of objects walked) so you can see the full downstream blast radius.

 ORDER BY hop;